prajitdas/EBXPrivacy/README.md

 <a name="FAQ17"></a>
 **(17) How can I export/import my settings?**

-You need a [pro license](http://www.xprivacy.eu/) to import your settings.
-Exported settings are stored in the folder *.xprivacy* in the file *EBXPrivacy.xml*.
+You need a [pro license](http://www.ebxprivacy.eu/) to import your settings.
+Exported settings are stored in the folder *.ebxprivacy* in the file *EBXPrivacy.xml*.
 You can copy this file to the same place on any other device.
 When importing, settings are only applied to user and system applications that actually exist on both devices.

 The export file will contain all restrictions and settings, but note that allowed accounts and contacts (not the accounts and contacts themselves) can only be imported when the Android ID is the same.